 The Campo Grande project is located approximately 110 km west of Belo Horizonte, the capital of Minas Gerais State, Brazil.
 This project consists of one exploration license covering 761 hectares and one exploration license application covering 1,893 hectares (for a total of 2,654 hectares), which are held 100% by Brazmin.
 An NSR of 1.5% is held by a third party over the exploration license.
+The Company intended to drop the license associated with the Campo Grande project as the Company was no longer interested in pursuing it.
+As part of the negotiation of the New Brazil Agreement (defined below) to lower the monthly services fee (see note 15), the Company agreed to transfer the license associated with the Campo Grande project to a company controlled by Luis Azevedo, an officer and director of the Company.
+The Company, has therefore, written off all previously capitalized costs.

-6. ASSETS HELD FOR SALE
+6. ASSETS HELD-FOR-SALE